USB Cables

 - Cable length: 6'

-- Micro USB cable can be used with various devices
+- USB 3.0 SuperSpeed device cable is compatible with various modern-day devices

 A very common connection protocol is USB or Universal Serial Bus.
 If you’ve ever charged or transferred data from one device to another, you’ve likely used a USB cable to do so.
 Staples offers a wide variety of USB cords to choose from.
 Keep reading to find out more about Staples’ selection of products.